What is Eking ransomware?

 Recover Encrypted Files From Shadow Copies.

 The easiest way to access Shadow Volume Copies is by using a free tool called Shadow Explorer.
 Just download the latest version and install it (or download the portable version).

 - Launch Shadow Explorer.

 - On the top left part of the window you can select a disk (C:\, D:\, etc.) and a date when a snapshot of files was taken.

 - To recover a file or a folder right-click on it and select Export’.

 - Choose where do you want to put the files.

-Now that you have your recovered or still encrypted files on an external device, it is time to scan your computer with AV and anti-malware software or, better yet, reinstall the operating system, to fully get rid of possible ransomware traces.
+Now that you have your recovered the files or at least stored the still encrypted files on an external device, it is time to scan your computer with AV and anti-malware software or, better yet, reinstall the operating system, to fully remove Eking ransomware and get rid of any possible traces.
 Remember to also scan your external device before putting files back on your computer!